auponchon/ScottishCastles/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of ScottishCastles is to plot a map of Scotland with castles identified in Google Earth.
+This is is my first package development

 ## Installation